 Below are the files required for some of the educational activities.
 More will be added in the near future.

 An activity introducing multi-wavelength astronomy.
 The main part is an activity where students match up images objects at different wavelengths.
 A powerpoint presentation is included.
-The activity is suited to GCSE and A-level, but can be used at "science clubs" with students of those and younger ages.
+The activity is suited to KS3, GCSE and A-level, but can be used at "science clubs" with students of those and younger ages.
+The quesion sheet assumes students are using the online activity.

 - Suggested poster template [Powerpoint]